CodexLink/SmartClassroomSystem/README.md

 ## How does it work

+The following consists of a various section in regards on how this system works.

 ### The Context

 So basically, we want something to automate, right?
 The group managed to think of something that would help the techno core building of their school to be more technology-dependent.
 That is by, making all instructional rooms to be accessible without any on sight staff but only the authentication within your hands.